AutodeskGames/stingray-docs/source/interactive_help/creating_gameplay/ai_and_pathfinding/runtimeintegration.md

 From this object you will be able to:

 * load navdata
-* render the navmesh in-game
+* render the navmesh in the editor viewport
 * send visual debug information to the NavigationLab.

 ## Init